maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 ## § 1 Name and address of the data controller

-This privacy statement applies to the processing of your personal data by the Me GbR as the responsible controller for this data processing.
+This privacy statement applies to the processing of your personal data by the Clarity UG as the responsible controller for this data processing.
 Our contact details are:

-Me GbR
+Clarity UG

 represented by the managing directors